The 13 Best Dog-Friendly Activities in Dallas-Fort Worth

 Explore downtown’s dog-friendly escapes

 Whether you’re a downtown resident or you’re looking to explore the area with a furry pal in tow, it’s easy to find plenty of dog-friendly urban spaces throughout the neighborhood.
 Pacific Plaza, Main Street Garden, and West End Square each allow leashed pets.
-So does Klyde Warren Park, which closed its dog park at the end of August to prepare for the debut of a new, expanded, cooler-than-ever new one across the street this October.
-Get excited.
+So does Klyde Warren Park, which has recently debuted an expanded, cooler-than-ever new park across the street from the original location.

 Book a cozy playdate for your pooch

-Even though autumnal weather across North Texas tends to be mild and dry, we do get a few big storms or temperature-drops that make afternoon dog walks no fun at all.
+Even as the weather starts to improve, sometimes life gets too busy to take your furry friends on the kind of walks they deserve.
 Thankfully, top-notch doggie daycares abound.
-With indoor facilities for those not-so-nice days, your pet can get tons of exercise and canine bonding while you’re at work, the gym, or running errands (or just taking a well-deserved nap).
-Barking Hound Village, Doggie Den, Dog City, Dogs Unleashed Daycare, and Pooch Hotel are a few of the best places for a little day play (or overnight adventure).
+With indoor facilities for those not-so-nice days and dedicated outdoor spaces for playtime, your pet can get tons of exercise and canine bonding while you’re at work, the gym, or running errands (or simply taking a well-deserved nap).
+Barking Hound Village, Dallas Pet Den, Dog City, Dogs Unleashed Daycare, and Pooch Hotel are a few of the best places for a little day play (or overnight adventure).

 Engage in some retail therapy with Rover

 Most shopping centers only allow service animals, but numerous businesses at the Shops at Park Lane proudly welcome well-behaved beasts.
 That means you never have to shop alone at Old Navy, Nordstrom Rack, Bloomingdale’s The Outlet, or Eddie Bauer, in addition to more than a dozen other spots in the development, ever again.
-Over at Mockingbird Station, there’s even a dog park for a pre- or post-shopping treat.
 Half Price Books welcomes dogs inside to help you pick out that next big novel.
 And when you’re jonesing for the freshest fruits, vegetables, and meats in town, skip the supermarket and ready your pooch for a trip to the Dallas Farmers Market instead.

 Pamper your pupper with a doggie massage